JetBrains/teamcity-documentation/topics/https-server-settings.md

 To enable HTTPS access to your server, you need an SSL certificate and a private key.
 TeamCity supports `.pem` certificates and RSA keys of the `PKCS#1` or `PKCS#8` format.

 > TeamCity currently does not support encrypted keys.
-You can utilize OpenSSL to remove a key password:
+You can utilize OpenSSL to remove a key password, for example:
 >
 > ```Plain Text
 > openssl pkcs8 -topk8 -nocrypt -in [original.key] -out [new.key]